Oklahoma House of Representatives: Terms and qualifications

 In order to file for election to the Oklahoma House of Representatives, one must be 21 years of age at the time of their election and a qualified elector and resident of their legislative district.
 Officers of the United States or state government and individuals who have been adjudged guilty of a felony are not eligible to election to the Oklahoma Legislature.
 If a member of the Oklahoma Legislature is expelled for corruption, they are not eligible to return to legislative office.

 State representatives serve a two-year term and are limited to six terms or 12 years.
 No member of the Oklahoma House of Representatives can serve more than 12 years in the Oklahoma Legislature.
 A term-limited member can not run for election to the Senate as both Representative terms and Senate terms are added together in determining the total number of Legislative years in office.

 Salaries and benefits

-Members of the Oklahoma House of Representatives receive $38,400 in annual pay.
-The Speaker of the Oklahoma House of Representatives receives $56,332 in annual pay.
-The Speaker Pro Tempore, minority leader and appropriations chair receive $50,764 in annual pay.
+Members of the Oklahoma House of Representatives receive $47,500 in annual pay.
+The Speaker of the Oklahoma House of Representatives receives $65,432 in annual pay.
+The Speaker Pro Tempore, minority leader and appropriations chair receive $59,864 in annual pay.
 Pay is set by a nine-member state board appointed by the governor, Speaker, and President Pro Tempore of the Oklahoma Senate.

 State legislators can seek reimbursement for expenses related to meals, lodging, and travel related to their duties at any point during the year.
+They receive a $174 per diam and a milage reimbursement of $0.655 per mile.
 They have access to benefits, including health and life insurance and retirement savings plans.

 Current makeup

-As of November 2018, members of the Republican Party hold a supermajority in the House, or three-fourths seats.
-There are 77 Republicans and 24 Democrats.
+As of January 2025, members of the Republican Party hold a supermajority in the House with over three-fourths seats.
+There are 80 Republicans, 20 Democrats, and 1 vacancy.